ntersol/react-starter/README.md

 3. Open VSCode settings (cmd-comma on a Mac).
 It the left rail, Open `Extensions` and click on *ESLint*.
 4. Press the checkbox under `Eslint: Enable`
 5. Under `Eslint: Run` select the *onSave* option.

+## React App anatomy
+The sequence of events when you launch the app with `npm run start` is:

+1. *index.html* from the `public` folder is loaded.
+It renders a single &lt;div&gt; that is the container for the rest of the app.
+Webpack slighly modifies this file so that it also loads:
+2. `src/index.js`.
+This will render the &lt;App&gt; component, which for us, lives in `src/containers/App/index.js`.
+But first:
+3. Babel will convert it from `.jsx` to plain `.js` first, so the friendly-looking &lt;App&gt; becomes a DOM command like `React.createElement('DIV', etc. etc.)`.
+4. Rinse and repeat for all the components under &lt;App&gt;.

 ## React Routing
 React Routing is used throughout for defining 'pages' and generating links to them.
 It takes advantage of &lt;NavLink&gt;'s ability to style the currently selected link.